-- During manual backups, Phoenix only backs up data that is defined in the backup policy.
+- During manual backups, Druva Phoenix only backs up data that is defined in the backup policy.
 A manual backup is not restricted by the backup window that you have defined in the backup policy; it continues till all the data is backed up.
-In the event of a network connection failure during backup, Phoenix agent or backup proxy attempts to connect to Phoenix Cloud.
+In the event of a network connection failure during backup, Phoenix agent or backup proxy attempts to connect to Druva Cloud.
 After the connectivity is restored, backup starts from the state in which it was interrupted.
 A manual backup is not restricted by bandwidth, it uses maximum bandwidth available.

 - The Automatic Retry feature does not work with manual backups.

 - ► Backup empty folders

-- From version 4.6.8 and later, Phoenix can back up and restore empty folders.
+- From version 4.6.8 and later, Druva Phoenix can back up and restore empty folders.
 After the upgrade, the Windows File server agent where USN journal is enabled:

 - The empty folders created before the last backup and before the agent upgrade are not backed up.
 Contact Druva Support to back up these empty folders.